pydata/xarray/doc/indexing.rst

 .. ipython:: python

+    # Coordinate 'time'
     arr.loc['2000-01-01':'2000-01-02', 'IA']

+In this example, the selected is a subpart of the array in the range '2000-01-01':'2000-01-02' along the first coordinate `time` and with 'IA' value from the second coordinate `space`.

 You can perform any of the label indexing operations `supported by pandas`__, including indexing with individual, slices and arrays of labels, as well as